-We recommend having a bank account to manage your money in the UK.
-Especially if you are staying here longer than six months.
+Having a bank account is the best way to manage your money while you’re in the UK, particularly if you’re staying here longer than six months.

-It’s not easy for international students to get a credit card in the UK so we recommend applying for a credit card in your home country.
-VISA and MasterCard are the most widely accepted.
+It can be difficult for international students to get a credit card in the UK so we recommend you apply for a credit card in your home country – Visa and MasterCard are the most widely accepted.

 UKCISA offer further advice on opening bank accounts in the UK.